ankurtk/trivia-quiz/README.md

 Next Question and Quiz Completion: I added functionality to move to the next question after the user answers a question.
 When all 10 questions are answered, the quiz is completed, and the final score is displayed.

-Styling: I used Tailwind CSS to create a clean and responsive interface for the quiz application.
+Styling: I used CSS to create a clean desgin for the quiz application.
 The styling was kept minimal to focus on the core functionality.

+<h3>Challenges Faced and Solutions</h3>

+<b>API Fetching and Data Structure</b>: One of the challenges was fetching quiz questions from the API and managing the data structure.
+I used TypeScript interfaces to define the structure of quiz questions, making it easier to handle the data.

+Correct Answer Validation: Implementing correct answer validation and displaying feedback required careful handling of state and conditional rendering.
+I used state variables like selectedAnswer and conditional rendering to show feedback based on user actions.

+Limiting the Quiz to 10 Questions: I needed to ensure that the quiz stops after the user answers 10 questions.
+I used the questionsAnswered state variable to track the number of questions answered and conditionally display the final score.

+Responsive Design: While adding styles, I focused on making the application responsive for various screen sizes.
+Tailwind CSS helped in creating a mobile-friendly interface without writing extensive custom CSS.